Our website uses cookies for statistical purposes.

 Our team of lawyers in Hong Kong who specialize in immigration matters can help you apply for permanent residency in Hong Kong.
 We help foreign nationals understand the general conditions for application, the laws concerning the right of abode in the Hong Kong Special Administrative Region as well as assist those who are included in the special categories of nationals who can apply (such as former Mainland residents or certain categories of Chinese nationals).

-• out of the total population, 7,401,000 were usual residents and 73,200 mobile residents.
+• the total population in the middle of 2023 comprised 7,249,300 usual residents and 248,700 mobile residents.